Personalized Learning Initiative

 REPORTING DAMAGES OR ISSUES

-Damaged Chromebooks or those with persistent issues should be brought to the Media Center before school (8:00-8:25) or on the way to the student's lunch period.
+Damaged Chromebooks or those with persistent issues should be brought to the Media Center during homeroom or on the way to the student's lunch period.
 Exceptions can be made by a classroom teacher who can send the student with a pass to the Media Center during class.
 Students should not come by the Media Center between classes without a pass.
 No tardy passes will be written by Media Center staff.

-Cracked screen, unresponsive touchpad/keyboard, missing key and broken hinge are all examples of Chromebook damages.
+Cracked screen, unresponsive touchpad/keyboard, missing key, and broken hinge are all examples of Chromebook damages.
 When students report these damages, the damaged Chromebook will be repaired and another Chromebook will be issued to the student.
 These damages are tracked according to the Consequence Matrix.
-Student are allowed ONE repair a school year under the Dell Warranty.
+Students are allowed ONE repair a school year under the Dell Warranty.
 Any damage after this will be billed to the student.
-For more in information on the warranty: http://pilot.search.dell.com/complete%20care%20warranty
+Click here for more information on the warranty:

 Not all issues require a visit to the Media Center.
 Students need to do some basic troubleshooting on their own before coming to the Media Center.

 Please try these Troubleshooting Tips.
-If an issue persists, please visit the Media Center for assistance, but most issues are resolved by these tips.
+If an issue persists, please visit the Media Center for assistance.

 Please note that students who leave Chromebooks unattended are being negligent.
 It is the student’s responsibility to ensure the safety of their device at all times, much as they would with their wallet/purse or other valuable items.